This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

 6. Simsbury Center Historic District

-Seven blocks of Hopmeadow Street in Simsbury’s town center are designated a Historic District, taking up more than 70 acres.
+One of my favorite things to do in old New England towns is exploring old town centers.
+Here, seven blocks of Hopmeadow Street are designated a Historic District, taking up more than 70 acres.

-This includes the Simsbury Historical Society, along with a host of other monuments ranging in style from Colonial to Early Republic, Late Victorian and 20th-century Colonial Revival.
+This includes the Simsbury Historical Society, along with a host of other monuments.
+These range in style from Colonial to Early Republic, Late Victorian and 20th-century Colonial Revival.

 The oldest property of all is Simsbury Cemetery at 755, established in 1688 on the site of the town’s first meeting house.